wmde/wikiba.se/source/extend.md

 ### Gadgets

-Gadgets are small, optional-per-user interface modifications.
+Gadgets are small interface modifications that each user of an instance can choose to activate or deactivate for their own use.
 Some examples can be found in the [MediaWiki gadget list](https://www.mediawiki.org/wiki/Extension:Gadgets#List_of_gadget_scripts) and [Wikidata's installed gadgets](https://www.wikidata.org/wiki/Special:Gadgets)

 Here's a guide to [writing your own](https://www.mediawiki.org/wiki/Gadget_kitchen), and here's how to [install a gadget](https://www.mediawiki.org/wiki/Extension:Gadgets#Installation).